Scaburet/meg_m2_rnaseq_bash/README.md

 ## Materials

 Materials can be added anywhere to this repository, either at the top level or in subdirectory.
 When building the environment, the materials (and any other file) will be copied to the Docker image.

-In this example, there is a test notebook available: `example-notebook.ipynb`.